 9. Moving Costs

-If a new job requires you to move so you can begin work, you may be able to deduct a portion of your moving costs from your income taxes.
-There are a couple of requirements that you must meet in order to be able to make these deductions.
-First, your new job must be at least 50 miles farther from your old home than your previous job was.
-Second, you must work full time for at least 39 weeks during the 12 months following your move.
+If a new job requires you to move so you can begin work, you used to be able to deduct a portion of your moving costs from your income taxes.
+But this is only limited to military service members, per changes in the tax code that took effect in 2018.
+Interested active duty service members must be required to move because of a permanent change of station in order to be eligible for these deductions. .
 Moving costs deductions may include items such as transportation, lodging and storage fees.

 10. Mortgage Tax Credit

 A program that some states use is a mortgage credit certificate (MCC).
-The MCC program was designed to help low-income, first time homebuyers offset a certain portion of the mortgage interest on a new mortgage to help them qualify for getting a home mortgage.
+This homeowner tax deduction that helps low-income, first time homebuyers offset a certain portion of the mortgage interest on a new mortgage to help them qualify for getting a home mortgage.
 Traditionally, the MCC program allows qualified buyers to deduct up to 20% of their mortgage interest payments made on a home from their income taxes.
 To get started in the MCC program, you must apply with your state or local government to be issued a certificate.
 This credit is available for each year you own the home and is subtracted directly from the amount of income tax you owe.